alex-wang101/Credit-Card-Fraud-Detection/README.md

 - Random Forest
 - Gradient Boosting (e.g., XGBoost, LightGBM)

-+How did we evaluate the data?
++ How did we evaluate the data?
 - Precision: has a section for fraud and not fraud - determines the accuracy of
 - Recall
 - F1-Score